DZykov/PyShell/readme.md

 - CMD_LIST is a dictionary of commands and voice input
 - CMD_OUT is a dictionary of custom ouputs for specific commands
 - CMD_INGORE is a list of commands whose output should be igored by voice assisant
+- CMD_INPUT is a list of commands that take input

 ## shellsrc